wilburc/wilburc.github.io/_portfolio/ankishare.md

 - 9-month duration
 - I was responsible for the research, mockups, and user-testing.

-# Background
+##Background

 Our client, a student in medical school, wanted an application that allowed students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards:

-> “The app connects everyone’s Anki accounts, pooling all their cards in the database.
+> The app connects everyone’s Anki accounts, pooling all their cards in the database.
 Students can access this database.
-App has algorithms that can identify the _best_ cards for any given category, consolidating them into ‘master decks.’”
+App has algorithms that can identify the _best_ cards for any given category, consolidating them into ‘master decks.’

 Basically, it: